SAVE THE DATE – ARBOR DAY CELEBRATION – MARCH 4, 2017

 View the embedded image gallery online at:

-Keep McAllen Beautiful and the City of McAllen invite you to participate in the Arbor Day Celebration to be held on March 12, 2016!
-REGISTRATION IS OPEN, click here.
+Keep McAllen Beautiful and the City of McAllen invite you to participate in the Arbor Day Celebration to be held on March 4, 2017!
+REGISTRATION OPENS IN JANUARY 2017.

 This year, the Arbor Day Celebration Committee teamed up again to bring you an exciting family-friendly event that will play an important role in “planting” the future for trees in our city.